Before You Apply

 - Personal Statement,

-- Optional writing samples.
+- Optional writing samples of submitted publications.
 These may also be submitted directly to the Department at email@example.com.

 - Email addresses of your 3 referees.
 Instructions are automatically e-mailed to your referees.

 As your application materials are processed, your application portal is updated.
 It is also updated once your application is complete.
 The School of Graduate Studies must receive all required materials before any formal action can be taken.
 It usually takes several weeks for all the application materials to be received and processed.

 Interview invitations to visit the department are sent out by e-mail or phone in January.

 For inquiries about our Program, first read our FAQ page.
 If you still have questions, please e-mail the Program.
 For important information on our guidelines for graduate school offers and acceptances, please read this.

 Students are accepted for fall admission only.
 To receive full consideration for admission, all application materials must be submitted by the application deadline.
 Applications completed after this date may not be given full consideration.